TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ```
 Note the "./folder_1" notation used above meaning "current_directory -> folder_1"

+**TIP:** You can see all the commands that you have run in the recent past with the linux command "history".

 ## d.
 How to create a text file with the "nano" editor
 Go to the ~/folder_1 directory and run the following command:
 ```